GERD (Gastroesophageal Reflux Disease) in Children

 - Barrett’s esophagus, a condition where there are abnormal cells in the esophageal lining

-Living with GERDMany babies who vomit outgrow it by the time they are about 1 year old.
+How can I help my child live with GERD?Many babies who vomit outgrow it by the time they are about 1 year old.
 This happens as the LES gets stronger.
 For other children, taking medicines and making lifestyle and diet changes can reduce reflux, vomiting, and heartburn.